Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Atomic excitations in Minkowski-light cone regions

 where

-It should also be noted that, though the coupling constant $g$ is independent of $\tau$, it is not necessarily independent of the field frequency $\nu$, see \cite{Svidzinsky:2018jkp}.
+It should also be noted that the coupling constant $g$ is independent of $\tau$ (see \cite{Svidzinsky:2018jkp}), and we consider them to be independent of the field frequency $\nu$ as well.
 The quantity $\mathbb{P}^{ex}_{\nu} (\omega)$ is useful as the expression of this quantity can be compared between different scenarios, which will essentially enable one to compare the transition probability for a fixed mode frequency reminiscent of complete probability $\mathcal{P} ^{ex}(\omega)$.
-In particular, from the expression \eqref{eq:TP-1p1-AinF-3} we observe that for all well-behaved $g$ the probability $\mathbb{P}^{ex}_{\nu} (\omega)$ is also well-behaved, but it is infrared divergent.
+In particular, from the expression \eqref{eq:TP-1p1-AinF-3} we observe that, if $g$ is independent of $\nu$, the probability $\mathbb{P}^{ex}_{\nu} (\omega)$ is infrared divergent.
 This is evident as one takes the limits $\nu\to 0$ in expression \eqref{eq:TP-1p1-AinF-3}.
-However, the same might not be true in the ultraviolet limit $\nu\to \infty$, which will be evident if we evaluate the field-independent transition probability, see Eq. \eqref{Appeq:TP-1p1-AinF-4} of Appendix \ref{Appn:FieldIndp-Kasner}.
+At the same time, the probability $\mathbb{P}^{ex}_{\nu} (\omega)$ is not ultraviolet divergent, which can be checked by taking the limit $\nu\to \infty$.
+In particular, in the limit $\nu\to \infty$ the probability $\mathbb{P}^{ex}_{\nu} (\omega)\to 0$, which will also be evident if we evaluate the field-independent transition probability, see Eq. \eqref{Appeq:TP-1p1-AinF-4} of Appendix \ref{Appn:FieldIndp-Kasner}.